Problems with Photos

 - Increase the lighting or shutter speed

 - Clean the camera lens

-- Make sure camera and tripod are secure
+- Make sure the camera is secured to the tripod

-- Slow down, and use a gimbal if handheld
+- Use a gimbal if taking handheld photos

-(Check with camera manufacturer for photo stitching software)
+(Check the camera manufacturer website for photo stitching software)

-- Keep camera away from walls and furniture
+- Keep the camera away from walls and furniture

-- Raise camera above head and keep body out of sight
+- Raise the camera above your head to keep your body below the shot

 - Attach a handle to keep fingers away from the lens